FraunhoferIOSB/FROST-Server/FEATURES.md

 Both fetching observations and creating observations using the DataArray extension is supported.

+## MultiDatastream Extension Support
+MultiDatastreams are like Datastreams, but the Observations for MultiDatastreams contain more than one result value.
+The MultiDatastream has links to multiple ObservedProperties (one for each value) and the unitOfMeasurement property is a list instead of a single value.
+The observationType is of type OM_ComplexObservation and the observation types of the different result values are stored in the multiObservationDataTypes field.

 ## MQTT Support
 * create observations via MQTT publish
   * including inline entities